-The Maternal and Newborn Improvement Quality of Care (MANI-QC) programme focuses on improving the quality of health services for mothers and babies in Nandi, Kericho, Mombasa and Kwale counties in Kenya.
+The Maternal and Newborn Improvement Quality of Care (MANI-QC) project focuses on improving the quality of health services for mothers and babies in four counties in Kenya: Nandi, Kericho, Mombasa and Kwale.

-Funded by UKAid from 2019 to 2022, we are working with the Ministry of Health and other development partners to contribute to a reduction in maternal and newborn mortality.
+Funded by UK Aid from 2019 to 2022, we are working with the Ministry of Health and other partners to reduce maternal and newborn mortality.

-MANI-QC builds on the successes and lessons from Options’ work on of the MANI programme in Bungoma county (2015 - 2018).
+The MANI-QC programme builds on the earlier work and achievements made by Options on the MANI programme in Bungoma County (2015 - 2018).

-The MANI-QC approach involves tailoring cost-effective and proven interventions from the MANI programme, and scaling them up in four other counties to accelerate maternal and newborn survival.
+Our approach involves tailoring cost-effective and proven interventions from the MANI programme and scaling them up in four other counties to accelerate maternal and newborn survival.

-The programme is anchored in a health systems approach to improving quality of service delivery by weaving together the following main components:
+The programme uses a health systems approach to improving quality of service delivery.
+The main components are:

 - Strengthening maternal and perinatal death surveillance and response systems

-- Building the skills and confidence of health professionals to manage obstetric emergencies and newborn care through EmONC mentorship.
+- Building the skills and confidence of health professionals to manage obstetric and newborn emergencies through EmONC mentorship

 - Providing targeted health systems strengthening support to bolster interventions where strategic technical expertise and support can further our programme aims.

 - EmONC Readiness Assessment

 More facilities are able to provide the life-saving interventions needed to manage emergency obstetric and newborn care emergencies in each of the four counties by September 2020 compared to our baseline in July 2019.
 In the four focus counties, the percentage of health facilities achieving EmONC-ready status increased by 45%.